Melania Trump: First lady in Manhattan

 When the Trump administration's White House website was posted, Melania's biographical information caused controversy because it listed her jewelry business.
 Though it had already ceased operation, critics alleged that it was an attempt to promote her business with government resources.
 Another allegation of attempting to profit from her role as first lady came up in February, when she sued the Daily Mail for libel after it alleged in 2016 that she had worked for an escort agency.
 The suit was initially for lost career opportunities, but this was changed to emotional distress when she received questions about why she expected to have career opportunities as first lady.

 On March 8, 2017, Melania hosted her first White House event, a luncheon for International Women's Day.
 She spoke to an audience of women about her life as a female immigrant and about working towards gender equality both domestically and abroad, noting the role of education as a tool against gender inequality.
 The Trumps visited Vatican City in May 2017.
-As Melania was visiting as a Roman Catholic, Pope Francis blessed her rosary beads, and she placed flowers at the feet of a statue of the Madonna at the Vatican's Bambino Gesù children's hospital.
+As Melania was visiting as a Roman Catholic, Pope Francis blessed her rosary beads, and she placed flowers at the feet of a statue of the Virgin Mary at the Vatican's Bambino Gesù children's hospital.

 The first major public attention Melania received was after an incident in May 2017 while the Trumps were visiting Israel.
 Donald had forgotten that Melania was by his side when he was walking with Prime Minister Benjamin Netanyahu, and she fell behind from the group.
 Humiliated, she slapped away his hand when he reached out behind him to grab hers.
 This was the first time press coverage of Melania took notice of an independent streak.